N3dal/rolling-dice/README.md

 the game appearance may be different depending on your **Operating-System**.

-for **Windows machines** the game will not work and that because i use, som special [Uni-code characters](https://en.wikipedia.org/wiki/Box-drawing_character) to draw the Dices.
+for **Windows machines** the game will not work and that because i use, some special [Uni-code characters](https://en.wikipedia.org/wiki/Box-drawing_character) to draw the Dices.

 ### To-Do